oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 2. Oracle Weblogic Admin Server Container
 3. Oracle Weblogic Managed Server Container (SOA Server)

-The containers will be connected using a Docker User Defined network
+The containers will be connected using a Docker User Defined network.

 ## Create a User Defined network